 In addition, the state of Ohio saves money by leveraging the caregiving provided by friends, spouses, and family members.
 Unfortunately, the state caps the amount of money spent on a senior in the program each month.
-The cost of care provided at home cannot exceed 60% of the cost for that same care, if it were provided in a nursing home.
+The cost of care provided at home cannot exceed 60% of the cost for that same care if it were provided in a nursing home.

-The types of care paid for under PASSPORT includes personal care, both at home and in adult day care settings, and independent living support, such as home delivered meals, laundry, housekeeping, etc. Also covered is medical equipment, disposable supplies, and transportation assistance for doctors’ visits and medical appointments.
+The types of care paid for under PASSPORT include personal care, both at home and in adult day care settings, and independent living support, such as home delivered meals, laundry, housekeeping, etc. Also covered is medical equipment, disposable supplies, and transportation assistance for doctors’ visits and medical appointments.

 Under PASSPORT, family members can be hired to provide personal care.

 The PASSPORT Program now permits consumer direction of services.
 This allows the beneficiary to have a degree of control over who provides him or her with care services.
 Friends and certain family members, excluding one’s spouse or legal guardian, can provide non-skilled care services, such as personal care.
 Most relevant, the adult children of elders are able to provide care.
-However, Medicaid only pays a standard rate between $10 and $14 per hour for their caregiving.
+However, Medicaid only pays a standard rate of between $10 and $15 per hour for their caregiving.

 The financial guidelines for the PASSPORT Waiver are the same as Ohio Institutional (nursing home) Medicaid limits.
-An individual’s gross monthly income must be less than three times the Federal Benefit Rate (FBR), which as of 2019, is $2,313.
+An individual’s gross monthly income must be less than three times the Federal Benefit Rate (FBR), which as of 2022, is $2,523.
 When both spouses of a married couple need care, the income of each spouse is considered separately.
-Stated differently, each spouse is allowed up to $2,313 / month in income.
-Even when just one spouse of a married couple needs care, only income in the name of the applicant is counted towards the income limit.
+Stated differently, each spouse is allowed up to $2,523 a month in income.
+Even when just one spouse of a married couple needs care, only income in the name of the applicant is counted toward the income limit.

 The total value of an individual’s countable assets cannot exceed $2,000.
 For a married couple with both spouses as applicants, the income limit is slightly higher at $3,000.
 Unlike with income, assets are considered jointly owned.
-However, one’s home is not included as a countable asset provided the owner, or his or her spouse, lives in the home and the value of their real estate does not exceed $636,000.
+However, one’s home is not included as a countable asset provided the owner, or his or her spouse, lives in the home and the value of the property does not exceed $636,000.

 It is possible for persons with income or assets greater than these limits to qualify for the PASSPORT waiver.
 By getting Medicaid planning help, applicants can re-allocate income into a qualified income trust and assets into Medicaid exempt annuities, burial plans, and other non-countable resources.
 Learn more about this option.

 While this program is available statewide across Ohio, there is a cap on the number of available participants.
-Approximately 35,000 individuals are provided services simultaneously.
+Approximately 33,000 individuals are provided services simultaneously.
 However, even at that capacity, the state may run out of slots for qualified persons.
 Applicants placed on a waiting list will have to wait for a space to open when someone leaves the program.

 Ohio residents may also want to consider the Ohio Medicaid supported Assisted Living Waiver.